tsamb/ghcal-updater/README.md

 The GitHub Calendar Updater allows developers to draw 8-bit art on their GitHub profile calendar of commits.
 By following these instructions, you too can doodle on your GitHub profile!

 ### Getting Started
-In this repo, there are two files to pay attention to - gh-cal.js and ghcal.sh
+In this repo, there are two important files - `gh-cal.js` and `ghcal.sh`

-We begin with the contents of gh-cal.js
+We begin with the contents of `gh-cal.js`

 1. Copy the entire contents of ```gh-cal.js```
 2. Navigate to your GitHub profile using Chrome. ```https://github.com/YOUR_NAME_HERE```